About The Courtlands

 Quietly grand by nature, this is understated splendour and restful style, with friendly and professional service.

-We offer comfortable accommodation with style; each of our sixty-six en suite rooms are different – some traditional, with an eclectic mix of beautiful and authentic antique furniture, some contemporary with chic and minimal style – whether old or new, all room has complimentary wifi.
+We offer comfortable accommodation with style; each of our sixty-six en suite rooms are different – some traditional, with an eclectic mix of beautiful and authentic antique furniture, some contemporary with chic and minimal style – whether old or new, all rooms have complimentary wifi.

 Hove’s seafront forms the end of a series of grand avenues and wide boulevards, named in numerical order beginning with First Avenue.
 They are mostly composed of extremely large and fine Victorian villas built in the early and mid-Victorian era, featuring mews for artisans and service buildings.